Authorization

 - Navigate to Agent Builder Studio, where you will be redirected to the login screen and provide the credentials you just setup

-Client Credentials Authorization - External Customers
+Client Credentials Authorization - External Application

 This method is intended for users accessing the APIs directly from an external service.